DurableSteer/Tiles/README.md

 5. Power the tile.
 "No WiFi.
 Connect to access point please." should be displayed.
 6. Connect to the tiles access point and open the WiFiManager landing page.
 7. Press the 'update' button and select the compiled sketch.bin in the file upload dialog.
-8. Press 'update' and wait for the landing page to display the update successfull message.
+8. Press 'update' and wait for the landing page to display the update successful message.
 9. Done.
 Your tile is now updated.

 #### The FTP Server
 Tiles use the SimpleFTPServer library to host a ftp server to the WiFi network.
 Through this server files on the tile can be managed via anonymous unprotected access by default.
-If you want to use login credentials you may add them as parameters to the following line in the setup function: `ftpSrv.begin("[username]","[password]",wifi_station_get_hostname());` Be adviced that the tileman currently does not use login credentials and will therefore fail to find any tile modified in this way.
+If you want to use login credentials you may add them as parameters to the following line in the setup function: `ftpSrv.begin("[username]","[password]",wifi_station_get_hostname());` Be advised that the tileman currently does not use login credentials and will therefore fail to find any tile modified in this way.
 The library has some limitations that you need to take into account if you want to use an ftp client to access the tiles.
 1. The library owner states that it only works in passive mode.
 I was only able to connect in active mode though and suggest doing the same.
 2. The client may only use one connection per tile at a time.